-Synopsis: This article will provide example ETF model portfolios with a focus on building an ETF portfolio that is both low cost and easy to manage.
+Synopsis: This article will provide example ETF model portfolios with a focus on building an ETF portfolio that is both low cost and very easy to manage.
 We will explain the benefits of owning diversified ETFs and how vital we believe it is to invest for the long-term letting compounding do its work.

 Wouldn’t you just love to find the way to invest that delivered amazing results with ease?
 Invest in a way that required little effort, little monitoring and significantly less stress?

 What do you suspect might happen if you invested this way over time, such that, your invested money simply gained momentum without you doing anything at all – like a snowball tumbling down a mountain?

 We can attest from our personal experiences that given a modest amount of mountain runway (i.e. time), an investing snowball will absolutely grow and compound if your money was invested wisely.